DohyeongKi/dohyeongki.github.io/_pages/research.md

 ## Working Papers

-- **Ki, D.** and Guntuboyina, A. (2025+) What functions does XGBoost learn?
+- **Ki, D.** and Guntuboyina, A. (2025+) What Functions Does XGBoost Learn?
 In preparation.

 ---

-## Work in Progress
+## Software

-- Nearly Log-Concave Density Estimation.
-With Arlene K. H. Kim and Adityanand Guntuboyina.
+- regmdc: An R package for fitting nonparametric regression models with mixed derivative constraints. [github](https://github.com/DohyeongKi/regmdc)